Support Groundbreaking Reporting on Women

 Claire Cozens

-Claire Cozens is the managing editor of The Fuller Project, focused on developing international coverage of issues involving and affecting women and girls.
+Claire Cozens is the Interim Editor in Chief of The Fuller Project, focused on developing international coverage of issues involving and affecting women and girls.
 She has extensive experience in international journalism, both as a reporter and as an editor, and a deep interest in shining a light on underreported issues.

 As senior editor with the Thomson Reuters Foundation for nearly four years, Claire commissioned and edited enterprise and investigative stories on issues that disproportionately affect marginalised communities around the world, from modern slavery to climate change.